Pekinška Patka: EXIT festival reunion (2008)

 The 2006 re-release of the band's two albums sparked new interest of the media for the band's work.
-Discussing the possibility of reuniting the band, at the time, Čonkić talked of his lack of enthusiasm for such an undertaking: "The band has become a legend of sorts and I wouldn't like [to spoil that by] poking around there too much.
+Discussing the possibility of a reunion, at the time, Čonkić talked of his lack of enthusiasm for such an undertaking: "The band has become a legend of sorts and I wouldn't like [to spoil that by] poking around there too much.
 We've had several reunion offers, to make some quick cash, but that would have been a betrayal of what we had done [with the band] back in the day".
 However, in May 2008, it was announced that Pekinška Patka would be reuniting for a performance at the 2008 EXIT festival in their home city Novi Sad.
 The reunion took place with the band's best-known initial lineup of Čonkić on vocals, Kovačević on guitar, Oslovčan on bass, and Pihler on drums.
 The reunited band's 30-minute greatest hits set took place on EXIT's main stage on 13 July 2008—the festival's closing night—as part of a lineup featuring Sex Pistols, The Hives, and Ministry.
 In the interviews immediately after the reunion performance, Čonkić left the door open for a full comeback.

-Second reunion, copyright / intellectual property dispute (2010-2012)
+Second reunion, copyright / intellectual property dispute (2010–2012)

 In late April 2010, the band announced its intention to reconvene again for a one-off show on 21 May 2010 at Belgrade's SKC, this time in the lineup that had 29 years earlier recorded the band's second studio album—Čonkić on vocals, Zoran Bulatović on guitar, Marinko Vukmanović on bass, and Laslo Pihler on drums—in order to celebrate the 30th anniversary of the "Bila je tako lijepa" single release.
 By early May 2010, one more reunion show was added: at Zagreb's Boogaloo club, one day after the Belgrade concert.
 On 5 May 2010, while promoting the upcoming SKC show at a press conference held in the Makao Chinese restaurant in Belgrade, the reunited band—with Čonkić, Bulatović, Vukmanović, and Pihler on hand—also announced a new single set to be released in early July 2010.
-They further revealed following year's plans for doing a cover album that was to feature covers of songs that had been performed at Yugoslav 1960s pop schlager festivals such as the Opatija Festival, Beogradsko proleće, and Vaš šlager sezone.
-A week to ten days prior to the Belgrade reunion show, drummer Pihler pulled out of the performance, citing inability to play due to abdominal pain.
+They further revealed following year's plans for doing a cover album that was to feature covers of 1960s and '70s competition songs from the Yugoslav pop schlager festivals such as the Opatija Festival, Beogradsko proleće, and Vaš šlager sezone.
+A week to ten days prior to the Belgrade reunion show, drummer Pihler pulled out of the performance, citing abdominal pain.
 Scrambling to find a replacement on short notice, the remaining members managed to bring in Veliki Prezir's drummer Robert Radić who, having already been familiar with Pekinška Patka songs, learned the drum parts in only five days.